samguchhait/Phone_Numbers/README.md

 # Phone Numbers

-A command-line Python program that reads names and phone numbers from a file, validates and formats the numbers using the North American Numbering Plan (NANP), and prints them in sorted order.

 ## Features
 - Converts letters in phone numbers to their numeric equivalent (e.g., `1-800-FLOWERS` to `1-800-356-9377`).
 - Supports optional leading `1` for U.S. country code.